curlsloth/MusicSpeech-STM/README.md

 > **Chang, A.**, Li, Y., Roman, I.R., & Poeppel, D. (2025).
 Spectrotemporal Modulation: Efficient and Interpretable Feature Representation for Classifying Speech, Music, and Environmental Sounds. *Proceedings of the Annual Conference of the International Speech Communication Association (Interspeech)*, Rotterdam, The Netherlands.

+The method and results are described in our paper accepted at Interspeech 2025 📄 [Pending ArXiv link]
+🔗 [Pending publisher DOI link]

 ## Project Overview

 This project introduces Spectrotemporal Modulation (STM), a signal processing feature representation inspired by the neurophysiological encoding in the human auditory cortex.
 It is designed to provide an efficient and interpretable framework for classifying diverse audio types, including speech, music, and environmental sounds.